skwp/dotfiles/README.md

   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
   * All plugins tested with Solarized and custom color maps provided where needed to ensure your eyes will not bleed.
   * No configuration file to maintain.
 YADR uses tiny ruby scripts to wrap git submodule maintenance.
-  * Much cleaner vimrc that does not introduce any new key maps.
-(Janus: 160 lines vimrc, 260 lines gvimrc; YADR: 90 lines vimrc with great comments)
+  * Much cleaner vimrc that keps keymaps isolated to a plugin file (not in the main vimrc).
   * All keymaps and customization in small, easy to maintain files under .vim/plugin/settings
   * More than just vim plugins - great shell aliases, osx, and irb/pry tweaks to make you more productive.